-Globally, more than 68 countries have a comprehensive national policy instrument for early childhood development.
-But this does not always translate into budget commitments (71).
+Globally, more than 76 countries have a multisectoral national policy instrument for early childhood development.
+But this does not always translate into budget commitments (12).
 And existing policies may not give enough attention to the early years, from pregnancy to age 3.
 This is when parents and other caregivers are at the forefront of providing nurturing care, and need support.